 Importance of EMC Testing

 There is a huge benefit for manufacturers in testing their products.
 Especially during the entire development cycle.
 Associated delays and costly recalls of the products can be avoided.
 The earlier the products can be tested for EMC compliance during the development cycle the better.
-A failure in the test at the end of product development cycle can be extremely costly especially in the redesigning of the product.
+A failure in the test at the end of the product development cycle can be extremely costly especially in the redesigning of the product.

 What types and markets require EMC Testing

-Compliance with the EMC testing is mandatory in almost all markets including the U.S., Europe and Australia, among many others.
+Compliance with EMC testing is mandatory in almost all markets including the U.S., Europe and Australia, among many others.
 This test is required for manufacturers in various industries including:

 - Medical devices;

 - Industrial machinery;